jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorial_jazzeditor/tutorial_jazzeditor.md

 Next go look at your running app by clicking the link next to the **Deploy to** field and see that the title was updated (**Hint**: The title was Application Example: run DataCache using REST API):
-You may need to refresh your browser to ensure the updated page is displayed.
+You might need to refresh your browser to ensure the updated page is displayed.

 >	![Application page showing new title](images/app-new-title.png)